Skip to main content

 These are used by the SDK's capability resolver to look up providers by the id string from .kanban.json.
 You can also use them directly in application code:

-import { authIdentityPlugins, authPolicyPlugins } from 'kl-auth-plugin'
+import { authIdentityPlugins, authPolicyPlugins } from 'kl-plugin-auth'

 const identity = authIdentityPlugins['local']